 Nearly one out of every fifteen U.S. homes has elevated radon levels.
 Levels of 4.0 pCi/L (picocuries per liter of air) or higher are considered elevated and hazardous to your health.
 In fact, living in a home with these levels has been compared to smoking half a pack of cigarettes a day.

 Levels of radon in Atlanta are particularly high.
-According to the EPA, Fulton, Cobb, Gwinnett, and DeKalb counties around Atlanta have a predicted average indoor radon level in the elevated or “red zone.”
+According to the EPA, Fulton, Cobb, Gwinnett, and DeKalb counties around Atlanta have a predicted average indoor Radon Testing level in the elevated or “red zone.”
 This is higher than any other area in the state.
 That’s why radon testing in Atlanta is particularly important.
-The EPA map for Georgia can be found at http://champia.com/wp-content/uploads/2012/10/georgia-radontestingareas.pdf.
+The EPA map for Georgia can be found at https://champia.com/wp-content/uploads/2012/10/georgia-radontestingareas.pdf.

 Why Test for Radon when Buying a Home?